-- c.
-If legal person is inferred by the Registrar and subsequently the Registrant (data subject) is informed (per guidance #3 above) and confirms that no personal data is present, the Registrar should (i) contact the provided contact details to verify the Registrant claim27 (ii) set the registration data set to automated disclosure in response to SSAD queries and (iii) publish the data. - d.
-If the Registrar has inferred natural person or has detected personal data, the Registrar should not disclose registration data unless the Registrant provides consent for publication or the Registrar Discloses the data in response to a legitimate disclosure request.
+- 3. Registrar determines registrant's type based on data provided - a.
+The Registrar collects Registration Data and provisionally redacts the data. - b.
+The Registrar uses collected data to infer legal or natural person type.32 - c.
+If legal person is inferred by the Registrar and subsequently the Registrant (data subject) is informed (per guidance #3 above) and confirms that no personal data is present, the Registrar should (i) contact the provided contact details to verify the Registrant claim33 (ii) set the registration data set to automated disclosure in response to SSAD queries and (iii) publish the data. - d.
+If the Registrar has inferred that the Registrant is a natural person or has detected personal data, the Registrar should not disclose registration data unless the Registrant provides consent for publication or the Registrar Discloses the data in response to a legitimate disclosure request.

 The EPDP Team recognizes that in all of the above scenarios, there is the possibility of misidentification, which may result in the inadvertent disclosure of personal data.
-In this regard, Bird & Bird has noted the following:
+In this regard, the EPDP Team encourages review of the Bird & Bird memo which can also be found in Annex E, especially sections 11.11.1-2, 13, 14.3 and 18.